We Love Niwot

 Myths vs. Reality

 The incorporation committee makes compelling arguments.
-Here's the other side of the story.
+Here are some counter arguments.

 Niwot residents have worked with Boulder County for decades to build parks, create the Local Improvement District, establish design review processes, and shape our community.
 The Niwot Community Association, the Niwot Business Association, and the LID Advisory Committee all provide structured channels for community input.
 Are there frustrations?
 Of course - that's true of every community's relationship with its government.
 But frustration with a few decisions doesn't mean we need to build an entirely new municipal government.